 The Tomnitz Family Learning Opportunities Center (LOC) offers academic support to students through a variety of programs.
-The staff of the center offers assistance through Supplemental Studies courses, the Learning Disabilities Program, the Academic Enrichment Program, the Peer Tutoring Program and an Online Academic Resource Center.
+The staff of the center offers assistance through Supplemental Studies courses, the Learning Disabilities Program, the Academic Enrichment Program, the Peer Tutoring Program, the Academic Achievement Program, and an Online Academic Resource Center.
 In addition to these programs, the Director of the LOC serves as the academic ADA coordinator for those students who need to seek reasonable academic accommodations.